SECPS/TraVarT-DOPLERPlugin/README.md

 > ````
 > The DNF of the given constraint is $(¬A) ∨ (¬C ∧ ¬D) ∨(D ∧ G ∧ H) ∨ (C ∧ G ∧ H) ∨ (¬B)$.\
 > And the implication constraint is $\neg((¬A) ∨ (¬C ∧ ¬D) ∨(D ∧ G ∧ H) ∨ (C ∧ G ∧ H)) → (¬B)$.\
-> From predicate an action is created.
-In this case
+> From the predicate an action is created.
+In this case:
 > ````
 > {disAllow(root.B);}
 > ````